willyyhuang/soen-343/README.md

 3. Set Outdoor temperature
 4. Set desired empty room temperature
 5. Set winter/summer months and temperature
+6. Click the save button
-6. Create the users you want and place them wherever you want them at the beginning
+7. Create the users you want and place them wherever you want them at the beginning
-7. Select a current simulation user
+8. Select a current simulation user
-8. Add the rooms in zones (NOTE: all the rooms should be in zones except backyard and outside)
+9. Add the rooms in zones (NOTE: all the rooms should be in zones except backyard and outside)
-9. Start the simulation and enjoy!
+10. Start the simulation and enjoy!